gabrielmcg/vp-netlify-test/config-core/vmware-config.md

 # VMware configuration

-All VMware-related variables are mandatory and are described in [\#vmware-variables-table-conref](#vmware-variables-table-conref).
+All VMware-related variables are mandatory and are described in the table below.

 |Variable|File|Description|
 |:-------|:---|:----------|